QED0711/spiccato-react/README.md

 }
 ```

-In this component, we access our `spiccato` manager by its id, `myAwesomeManager`.
-We then pass in an array of dependencies.
+`useSpiccatoState` accepts two arguments.
+The first is either the ID of your manager, or the manager instance itself.
+Second is an array of dependencies.
 This array is composed of `strings` and `arrays of strings`.
 These represent paths to the associated properties in your state where strings exist at the top level of your state, and nested string arrays can access nested state.
 The state will only update when the value at a give path has changed.

 `useSpiccatoState` returns an object with two properties: `state` and `manager`.
 The state is a copy to the specified paths in your `spiccato` state.
 The `manager` is the manager instance itself.
 From this, you can access all normal `spiccato` instance methods, such as `getters`, `setters`, `methods`, etc.